ternaustralia/dawe-rlp-spec/README.md

 ## SHACL shapes

 SHACL shapes reside in the `shapes/` directory.
 The `shapes/` directory contains subdirectories to each of the protocol modules.
-Each protocol module contains Turtle files where each file defines shape constraints to validate based on the protocol's observable property.
+Each protocol module contains a directory named after an observable property.
+This observable property directory contains 3 RDF Turtle files:

+- `shapes.ttl` - the shapes for the observable property
+- `valid.ttl` - valid examples
+- `invalid.ttl` - invalid examples

 ## Contact